-Through the initiation of the Kansas State University Campaign for Nonviolence (CNV), the Safe Zone Program works with the Counseling Services, Center for Advocacy, Response and Education (CARE), the LGBT Resource Center, the Office of Student Life, Non-Traditional & Veteran Student Services, The Student Access Center, International Student and Scholar Services, the Office of Institutional Equity, and other groups both on-campus and off-campus to offer training for individuals and Safe Zone allies.
+Through the initiation of the Kansas State University Campaign for Nonviolence (CNV), the Safe Zone Program works with the Counseling Services, the Center for Advocacy, Response, and Education (CARE), the LGBT Resource Center, the Office of Student Life, Non-Traditional & Veteran Student Services, The Student Access Center, International Student and Scholar Services, the Office of Institutional Equity, and other groups both on-campus and off-campus to offer training for individuals and Safe Zone allies.

 What is Safe Zone Training

 Students, Administrators, Faculty, and staff receive concise, current education/information to offer safe spaces for students who have experienced or feel threatened by violence, bullying, or hate crimes.

 - Training on issues such as power and privilege, which can perpetuate the oppression of marginalized populations